rory81/growing_funds/README.md

 - search_projects.html: page showing the results from the top search bar.
 Not using the homepage as there are filters (top-3 and top-5) on the projects
 - startprojectform.html: form to create and publish your own project
 - checkout.html: the form where the user can pledge an amount of their choosing to a project the user is interested in.
-- payment_success.html: shows the results of an succeeded payment
+- payment_success.html: shows the results of a succeeded payment
 - profile.html: shows the order history and the created projects of a user with the delivery info of the user.
 - terms_and_conditions.html: the user has to agree to the terms and conditions before publishing the project.
 It is only fair that they can read the terms before agreeing.
 Note that the content is fake and for educational purposes only
 - search_projects.html: if the search bar in the header is used the results will be displayed on this page.